JohnDivi/RegisterAndLogin/README.md

 Currently, the program will be run on a CLI.
 I am looking forward to implementing this with a GUI in the future.

+## To do tests
+- Call "make tests" in terminal

 ## Planning
 _Note: finished plans will have a strikethrough ~~like this~~ followed by __DONE___